clangordon/physics-bioweapon/README.md

 Alongside geospatial database knowledge; bioacoustic resonant assassination harmonics could be compiled into a geospatial database.

+The Clan Gorden Physics Bioweapon can be configured to avoid bioacoustic resonant harmonics of women and girls.
+Also, any individual can have their bioacoustic resonant harmonics listed as safe from harm.

+A simple list or ranges of frequencies to avoid harming individuals can be easily programmed into the weapon.

 ## Weaponised hospital 3d scans

 Nuclear magnetic resonance and relaxation biomedical imagery can now be weaponised.